master-mbzuai/AI701/readme.md

 This will use the previous trained weights and fine-tune the classifier on the whole CIFAR100 dataset, with the hierarchical approach described in the report.

-**NOTE:** At any point you can just run the command at each step since the pretrained weights will be already loaded.
-In order to show the overall working it is advised to run the command on step 3.

 ## How to run ResNet
 If you want to reproduce the results of experiments with ResNet from scratch, you can do this :